Skip to main content

 6 mentions Positive Neutral Negative

-The monetization aspect of the game is characterized by the absence of microtransactions, in-game purchases, cosmetics, and DLCs, creating a straightforward experience without ads.
-However, some players find this lack of monetization leads to a feeling of repetitiveness and dissatisfaction, particularly due to the absence of features like aiming down sights (ADS) in a first-person shooter context.
+The monetization aspect of the game is notable for its absence of microtransactions, in-game purchases, cosmetics, and DLCs, creating a straightforward experience without ads.
+However, some players find the lack of features like aiming down sights (ADS) and engaging voice acting detracts from the overall enjoyment, leading to a perception of repetitiveness and boredom.

 • “No microtransactions, no in-game purchases, no cosmetics, and no DLCs.”